School of Business

 Regional Plan

 In conformity with plans approved by the Board of Trustees of the six New England land grant universities for regionalization of certain fields of specialized education, three majors in the School of Business at the University of Connecticut are identified as regional programs.
-The Real Estate and Urban Economic Studies major is open to students from all the New England states; the Health Care Management major is open to students from all the New England states except New Hampshire; the Management and Engineering for Manufacturing major is open to students from all the New England states except Vermont.
+The Real Estate and Urban Economic Studies major is open to students from all the New England states; the Health Care Management major is open to students from all the New England states except New Hampshire; the Business Data Analytics major is open to students from Maine; the Management and Engineering for Manufacturing major is open to students from all the New England states except Vermont.
 To implement this policy, first priority in admission to the School is given to qualified applicants from those New England states that are members of the compact.
 Regional students will pay a reduced tuition.
-Consult the website www.nebhe.org for information.
+Consult the website www.nebhe.org for more information.

 Accreditation